BoomBidiBuyBuy/slack-mcp-client/README.md

 # slack-mcp-client

 A Python-based Slack bot integrating MCP functionality using LangChain and the OpenAI API.
+The slack client also contains it's own MCP server that allows to add other MCP endpoints dynamically

 The slack integration is implemented using the Slack Bolt API.